arlandfran/the-beginners-gambit/README.md

 #### Quick Share

-Share buttons have been added to each page allowing the user to easily share the page content to Facebook, Twitter, LinkedIn and Reddit from any page.
+Share buttons have been added to each page allowing the user to easily share the page content to their social media from any page.

 ### Concepts Page

 #### Accordion

-A pure CSS implementation of an accordion houses content for the 'Phases of the Game' section and allows for multiple accordion items to be opened at any one time.
+A pure CSS implementation of an accordion houses the content for the 'Phases of the Game' section and allows for multiple accordion items to be opened at any one time.
 The dropdown icons are also animated and the accordion item headers stay highlighted when opened.

 ### About Page